BinaryBand/one-time-password/README.md

 // A base32-encoded key.
 const dummyKey: string = 'ABCDEFGHIJKLMNOPQRSTUVWXYZ234567';

-// Derive a 6-digit, time-based token from 'key'. const token: string = OTP.generate(dummyKey);
+// Derive a 6-digit, time-based token from 'dummyKey'. const token: string = OTP.generate(dummyKey);

 // If token is valid.